open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 For more information, options, and a tutorial on GPS Navigation with Nav2, [see the Nav2 GPS Waypoint Navigation tutorial](https://docs.nav2.org/tutorials/docs/navigation2_with_gps.html).

+### Technical Summary

-We set the datum for `robot_localization` to be an arbitrarily selected position on the park in order to (1) ground the localization system near the origin for convenience and (2) such that this application can be repeated using the same waypoints grounded to a consistent coordinate system, as would be necessary for a deployed application.
+We set the datum for `robot_localization` to be an arbitrarily selected position on the park in order to ground the localization system near the origin for convenience and such that this application can be repeated using the same waypoints grounded to a consistent coordinate system, as would be necessary for a deployed application.

 We use the `nav2_waypoint_follower` package to follow waypoints in the cartesian frame setup, though can also be done with direct GPS points as well in ROS 2 Iron and newer.

 A few important notes on this demonstration's configuration:
 - The controller is configured to run at the robot's full speed, 2 m/s.
 This speed should be used by professionals under supervision if there is any chance of collision with other people or objects.
 These are dangerous speeds and require attention.